-- (a) Any number of persons related by blood, marriage, adoption, guardianship, or other duly authorized custodial relationship; - (b) Four (4) or fewer unrelated persons; - (c) Two (2) unrelated persons and any children related to either of them or under their care through a duly authorized custodial relationship; - (d) Not more than eight (8) persons who are: - 1.
-Residents of a "home-like" residence, as defined in KRS 216B.450; - 2.
-"Handicapped" as defined in the Fair Housing Act, 42 U.S.C., Section 3602(h).
-This definition does not include those currently illegally using or addicted to a "controlled substance" as defined in the Controlled Substances Act, 21 U.S.C., Section 802(6). - (e) Not more than six (6) unrelated individuals when in compliance with the provisions of the definitions of "dwelling, single family" or "dwelling, two-family," as contained in this Article. - (f) A functional family as defined and regulated
+- (b) Four (4) or fewer unrelated persons;

+(c) Two (2) unrelated persons and any children related to either of them or under their care through a duly authorized custodial relationship;

+(d) Not more than eight (8) persons who are:

+Residents of a "home-like" residence, as defined in KRS 216B.450; "Handicapped" as defined in the Fair Housing Act, 42 U.S.C., Section 3602(h).
+This definition does not include those currently illegally using or addicted to a "controlled substance" as defined in the Controlled Substances Act, 21 U.S.C., Section 802(6).

+(e) Not more than six (6) unrelated individuals when in compliance with the provisions of the definitions of "dwelling, single family" or "dwelling, two-family." as contained in this Article. - family," as contained in this Article.

+(f) A functional family as defined and regulated